 On January 1st of this year, the Immigration Act (1971) of the UK was amended to revoke the free-movement rights of European Union citizens with the exception of those from the Republic of Ireland.
 The Home Office said that Irish citizens would “continue to be able to enter and live in the UK as they do now.”
 This act and parallel Irish legislation permitting free movement of British citizens recognized 100 successful years of what became known as the Common Travel Area, or CTA.

-One hundred years ago, George V sent his Viceroy, Lord FitzAlan, a telegram to say that he was gratified by the successful establishment of the Provisional Government in Ireland and that he was “confident that you will do all in your power to help its members to accomplish the task that lies before them.”
+One hundred years ago, George V sent his viceroy, Lord FitzAlan, a telegram to say that he was gratified by the successful establishment of the Provisional Government in Ireland and that he was confident the viceroy would “do all in your power to help its members to accomplish the task that lies before them.”
 The orderly replacement of the British forces in Ireland was quickly achieved but it took the rest of 1922 to solve much more difficult jurisdictional issues.
 There was total integration of Ireland and Britain on family and institutional levels at the time.
 The prevailing wish of the people was that lives were not to be disrupted by the new arrangements.
 A Constitution Committee was established in January 1922 by Michael Collins.
-The senior Irish civil servants and lawyers worked from the Shelbourne Hotel in Dublin for the rest of the year.
-The departing British administration asked several civil servants, including Sir Alfred Cope, to remain in Ireland, who reported to Sir Norman Warren Fisher, long term head and founder of the modern British civil service.
+Senior Irish civil servants and lawyers worked from the Shelbourne Hotel in Dublin for the rest of the year.
+The departing British administration asked several civil servants, including Sir Alfred Cope, to remain in Ireland and report to Sir Norman Warren Fisher, founder and long-term head of the modern British civil service.
 Warren Fisher continued to take an interest in Anglo-Irish affairs until his retirement in 1939.
-The committee mainly considered weighty affairs such as the make-up and roles of the chambers of the Irish parliament but direct communication between departments of each government was facilitated.
-The Home Office had indicated in February 1922 that a passport system between Ireland and the UK was impractical and unnecessary.
-They commenced negotiations with the Irish Ministry of Home Affairs which agreed in December to cooperate with the British system of immigration control.
+The committee mainly considered weighty affairs such as the makeup and roles of the chambers of the Irish parliament but direct communication between the departments of each government was facilitated.
+The Home Office had indicated in February, 1922 that a passport system between Ireland and the UK was impractical and unnecessary.
+They commenced negotiations with the Irish Ministry of Home Affairs, which agreed in December to cooperate with the British system of immigration control.
 In the century since then, there have been many instances when the agreement might have collapsed, particularly when changes were made to Nationality acts or immigration laws.
-Idiosyncrasies arose such as deportation powers being available in Britain but not Ireland and Ireland only recognising British-born citizens.
+Anomalies arose from time-to-time such as deportation powers being available in Britain but not Ireland and Ireland recognising only British-born citizens.
 Each time, legislators and civil servants found ways to continue the exemption for Irish and British citizens from immigration restrictions.
-Interestingly, major political events such as the Irish Civil War, the Economic War of the 1930s, the Second World War or the recent Troubles never threatened the agreement.
+Interestingly, major political events such as the Irish Civil War, the Economic War of the 1930s, the Second World War, Irish withdrawal from the Commonwealth or the recent Troubles never threatened the agreement.
 In 1950, when the Channels Islands and the Isle of Man gained autonomy, the CTA was revised to continue their free movement.
 The UK delayed, until 1952, the removal of Second World War restrictions, which required permits and identification for travellers, in an effort to gain stronger alignment of immigration policies.
-The delay angered Northern Ireland’s Unionist population to whom the restrictions also applied.
+The delay angered Northern Ireland’s Unionist population, to whom the restrictions also applied.

 The views expressed in this article belong to the authors alone and do not necessarily reflect those of Geopoliticalmonitor.com